 8. CSS Integration for a Stylish Design

 If you want to integrate the images into your design, you can use CSS.
-This allows you to style images and control their arrangement so that, for example, text flows around the image.
+This allows you to style images and control their layout, such as wrapping text around the image.
 This is an advanced technique that helps you create an aesthetically pleasing website.

 Inserting images in HTML – it's that easy